HariBejju/High-throughput-notification-engine/README.md

 ### Indexes

-Composite index on (status, priority, next_retry_time) — used by retry reaper query.
+Composite index on (status, priority, next_retry_time) .
 Individual indexes on channel and event_type — used for analytics queries like "show all cancelled orders in last 5 months".
 Searching by integer is one CPU instruction — critical at billions of rows.

 ---